All of the Types of Contact Lenses Explained By WebEyeCare

 PMMA lenses are made from polymethyl acrylate (Plexiglas), a lightweight, shatter-proof glass alternative.

 PMMA is transparent, inert, and biocompatible with the eye.
-It is malleable, allowing it to be shaped to correct refractive errors.
-However, PPMA is not widely used for contact lens manufacturing because users find it difficult to adjust to its rigidity.
+This lens is malleable so it allows for it to be shaped to correct refractive errors.
+However, PPMA is not widely used for contact lens manufacturing as users find it difficult to adjust to its rigidity.

-They also shape PPMA lenses in a way that creates a space between the lens and cornea surface, making it easy for tears to get under the lens and supply the eyes with oxygen.
-However, this space also makes it easy for lenses to fall out.
+These lenses are not gas permeable, which can obstruct oxygen flow into the eye.
+Manufacturers design PPMA contacts to be as small as possible to reduce the surface they cover.
+PMMA lenses are also designed to be shaped in a way that creates a space between the lens and cornea surface, making it possible for tears to get under the lens and supply the eyes with oxygen.
+However, this space also makes it possible for lenses to fall out.

 Conventional Vs. Disposable Contacts

 If you are new to wearing contacts, you may be wondering whether to choose regular or disposable contacts.
-Where you stay on the conventional vs. disposable contacts divide generally depends on your lifestyle and what you want from your contacts.
+Your preference for conventional vs. disposable lenses depends most on your lifestyle and what you desire most in a contact lens.

-Traditional contact lenses have been around for a while and are popular among wearers.
-They require proper cleaning and handling.
-On the other hand, disposable contacts are designed to be worn and replaced with a fresh pair daily.
+Traditional contact lenses have been around for a while and are very popular among their users.
+Although they require more proper cleaning and handling than traditional glasses do, disposable contacts are designed to be worn and replaced with a fresh pair daily.

 Disposable Contact Lenses

 Disposable contact lenses are popular for their ease of use.
-Wearers use and replace these contacts with a fresh pair either each day, each week or two, or once a month.
+Users will replace these contacts after use with a fresh pair each day, week, or month depending on their wear schedule.
 Disposable contacts may result in more waste generation from their frequent replacement than conventional lenses and may be more expensive in the long term.

 Weekly, Biweekly, and Monthly Contact Lenses

-Weekly contact lenses are to be used and thrown away after one week.
-They are more durable than daily disposable contacts, and some are approved for overnight wear.
-Weekly contact lenses are ideal for people who want convenience but do not like the idea of replacing their lens daily.
+Weekly contact lenses are designed to be used and thrown away after one-week maximum.
+They are more durable than daily disposable contacts, and some are approved for overnight wear (though it is best to refrain from sleeping in contacts).
+Weekly contact lenses are ideal for people who desire the convenience of a fresh pair of contact lenses but prefer not to replace their lenses daily.

 Biweekly contacts are designed for continuous use for up to two weeks.
 Weekly and biweekly contact lenses must be cleaned and stored at the end of each day.

 Monthly contact lenses can be used for up to 30 days before being replaced with a new pair.
-You must clean and store them each day to prevent the buildup of eye deposits.
-Additionally, they are eco-friendlier than other types of lenses and usually more affordable.
+You must always properly clean and store your contact lenses each day to prevent the buildup of eye deposits.
+Additionally, they are more environmentally friendly than other types of lenses and often more affordable.

 Daily Contact Lenses

-Daily contact lenses are contacts that must be removed each night before sleeping.
-Since there is no need to clean or store them, wearers use and replace these contacts with a fresh pair each day. as they are not approved for extended use.
-These lenses are great for people who do not want to bother about lens cleaning and storage.
+Daily contact lenses must always be removed each night before sleep.
+Since there is no need to clean or store them, users can wear and replace these contacts with a fresh pair each day, as they are not approved for extended use.
+These lenses are great for people who do not want to handle lens cleaning and storage.

 Extended Wear Disposable Contacts

-Extended wear disposable contacts are designed to be worn continuously for seven days and six nights.
+Extended-wear disposable contacts are designed to be worn continuously for up to seven days and six nights.
 Nonetheless, newer silicone hydrogel contacts can be worn for up to 30 days straight.

-Extended wear contacts are made with gas permeable materials permitting oxygen flow into the eyes.
-This make-up makes them suitable for more prolonged use.
-However, they carry a higher risk of infection and can cause eye irritation or inflammation.
+Extended-wear contacts are made with gas-permeable materials allowing oxygen flow into the eyes and this design makes them suitable for more prolonged use.
+However, these lenses carry a higher risk of infection and can therefore lead to eye irritation or inflammation.

 Conventional Contact Lenses

 Conventional contact lenses are worn for several months up to a year.
-They require regular cleaning, disinfection, proper handling and are available as daily wear or extended use contacts.
+They require proper cleaning/handling regularly and disinfection.
+These are available as daily or extended-wear contacts.

-Nevertheless, advances in disposable lens technology have seen a steady decline in their demand.
-On the flip side, they carry a high risk of infection due to deposit and protein formation resulting from extended use.
+Nevertheless, advances in disposable lens technology have resulted in a steady decline in the demand for conventional lenses.
+These lenses carry a high risk of infection due to deposit buildup and protein formation as a result of extended use.

 Types of Contacts Based on Condition

 Some contact lenses are designed to correct specific vision problems.
-Here, we explore the types of contacts based on the eye conditions they correct.
+In the section below we will explore the types of contacts based on the eye conditions they’re designed to correct.

 Toric Lenses